 I Feel So Empty

-Healthy fat and protein have advantages over refined carbohydrates in making you feel satiated and full for longer yet many people go for empty calories diet foods such as granola bars and rice cakes?
+Healthy fat and protein have advantages over refined carbohydrates in making you feel satiated and full for longer so why do so many people go for empty calories diet foods such as granola bars and rice cakes?

 Why?
 Because we know it’s healthy.

 Or maybe we’re being misled.

 Let’s take a box of yogurt raisins, for example.
 Raisins are good, right?
 And yogurt?
 Also good, right?
 And it’s such a teeny-tiny box.
 How much harm can it do?

 If we cruise over to the website for one popular brand, you’ll notice they’re quick to point out that this product is made from whole Non-GMO fruit.
 Interestingly enough, grapes are a berry.
 First words outta their mouths and it’s a deception.